What are e-cigarettes/vaping devices?

 How prevalent is vaping by youth?

 Vaping devices are more commonly used than traditional cigarettes by teens.
-In York County, 1 in 3 high school aged youth report having ever tried one (Maine Integrated Youth Health Survey, 2017).
+In York County, 46% of high school aged youth report having ever tried one (Maine Integrated Youth Health Survey, 2019).

 Can other substances besides nicotine be vaped?

 Yes, marijuana can also be vaped.
 This can be done by either using a concentrated oil or simply placing the marijuana inside the device (not all devices allow this).